fygar256/general-assembler-axx/README.md

 axx can process the instruction set of any processor if you prepare pattern data, but it does not support the practical functions of a dedicated assembler.
 The current version is a trial implementation.
 I also intend to implement the practical functions of a dedicated assembler in the future.

-Also, because the pattern files are separate from the source files, it is possible to generate machine code for a processor with one instruction set from a source file with a different instruction set, provided that coding effort is not taken into consideration.
+Also, because the pattern file is separate from the source file, it is possible to generate machine code for a processor with a different instruction set from a source file with one instruction set, if you don't mind the effort of coding.

-#### How to use
+#### Usage

 Use it like this: `python axx.py patternfile.axx [[sample.s] outfile.bin]`.

-axx reads assembler pattern data from the first argument and assembles the source file of the second argument based on the pattern data.
-If the second argument is omitted, the source is input from standard input.
+axx reads assembler pattern data from the first argument, and assembles the source file of the second argument based on the pattern data.
+If the second argument is omitted, the source is input from the standard input.

-The result is output as text to standard output, and at the same time a binary file named `axx.out` is output to the current directory.
+The result is output as text to the standard output, and if the third argument is specified, a binary file is output to the current directory.

-In axx, assembly language source files and lines input from standard input are named assembly lines.
+In axx, the assembly language source file or the line input from the standard input is called an assembly line.

 #### Explanation of pattern data

-Pattern data is arranged as follows.
+Pattern data is arranged as follows:

 ```
 mnemonic operands error_patterns binary_list